 Best Apartment in Clifton: Beaufort House

-This accommodation in Clifton is popular among families visiting Bristol.
+This accommodation in Clifton is a popular place for families visiting Bristol.
 The apartment is situated in an old Georgian style house, and includes all the amenities needed for a comfortable stay.
 Attractions including the Bristol Museum are less than a mile away, and Clifton station is within easy reach.

 Best Hotel in Clifton: Avon Gorge by Hotel du Vin

-The Avon Gorge is a historic three-star hotel located a short drive from the Bristol Harbour.
-Guests can enjoy an outdoor terrace, a stylish lounge bar, a sauna and on-site café.
-Pets are allowed and room service is available – so you can enjoy a relaxing stay.
+The Avon Gorge is a historic three-star hotel located a short drive from the Bristol Harbour in beautiful Clifton.
+There is an outdoor terrace, a stylish lounge bar, a sauna and an on-site café.
+Pets are allowed and room service is available for a relaxing stay.

 Best Hotel in Clifton: The Rodney Hotel Bristol